España de Puebla: History

-The club was founded in 1915 under the name Puebla FC just 8 years after Puebla A.C., the first football club in the state, dissolved in 1907.
-To the contrary of Puebla A.C., Puebla FC was founded by the Mexican Spanish community of the city of Puebla.
-In 1916 the club changed its name to Espana De Puebla aster the clubs associated itself with Real Club España of Mexico City.
-During its first years of existence the club struggled to find opponents in the state of Puebla, finding few in San Martin, which forced the club to travel east to the state of Veracruz where football was more developed.
+The club was founded in 1915 under the name Puebla FC just 8 years after Puebla A.C., the first football club in the state, was dissolved in 1907.
+To the contrary of Puebla A.C., Puebla FC was founded by the Mexican and Spanish communities of the city of Puebla.
+In 1916, the club changed its name to España de Puebla after the club associated itself with Real Club España from Mexico City.
+During its first years of existence, the club struggled to find opponents in the state of Puebla, finding few in San Martín, which forced the club to travel east to the state of Veracruz where football was more developed.
 In Orizaba, Veracruz, a town in Mexico where football clubs rivaled in experience and numbers to the ones in the capital, the club had its first real matches against experienced clubs such as Unión Deportiva Río Blanco and Club Cervantes.

 First rivalry

-The club's first rivalry was born in 1918 when Club Reforma de Puebla was founded by French Mexican Enrique Lederman.
-This became strong during its first years, being that both clubs shared the Estadio Velodromo.
+The club's first rivalry was born in 1918 when Club Reforma de Puebla was founded by French-Mexican Enrique Lederman.
+This became strong during its first years, being that both clubs shared the Estadio Velódromo.
 The rivalry came to an en in 1921 when Club Reforma folded due to economic problems.
-From this two more clubs were born – Club Universal and Club Mexico, who were no real rivals to Espana.
+From this two more clubs were born – Club Universal and Club México, who were no real rivals to España.